yoshuawuyts/into-iterator-prototype/README.md

 ## Example of `Iterator`'s limitations

-Here's a practical case people are bound to hit when writing generator blocks, which can't be fixed unless generator return `IntoIterator`:
+Here's a practical case people are bound to hit when writing generator blocks, which can't be fixed unless generator returns `IntoIterator`:

 ```rust
 // A gen block that holds some `!Send` type across a yield point